 All items under the consent calendar are considered to be routine and are approved by one motion.
-There will be no separate discussion of these items unless a member of the Board, audience, or staff request a specific item removed after the motion to approve the Consent Calendar.
+There will be no separate discussion of these items unless a member of the Board requests a specific item removed after the motion to approve the Consent Calendar.